AliNasra/Black-Box/README.md

-This project aims to replicate and verify the results of a previous study in the scholarship of Cognitive Science.
+This project aims to replicate and verify the results of the paper titled [Adversarial Filters of Dataset Biases](https://dl.acm.org/doi/abs/10.5555/3524938.3525039).
+Some code snippets were taken from [Prof. Swabha Swayamdipta's repository](https://github.com/swabhs/notebooks_for_aflite).

 ### Project Title:
 * Black Box
 ### Main Contributors: